 Real estate investing comes in many shapes and forms.
 If you are getting started in real estate, it's helpful to understand the different types of real estate investments so you can determine which type of real estate is best for you.
 This article will help you understand the three types of real estate and the most common ways to invest in them.

 Residential real estate

-Residential properties are one of the most popular types of real estate to invest in.
+Residential properties are one of the most popular types of real estate to invest in with multiple types of houses to be aware of.
 This includes any property that is used for residential purposes, including:

 - Individual mobile homes (not an entire mobile home park)

 Residential real estate is a common starting point for aspiring real estate investors because it has a lower cost of entry and can be easier to obtain financing for than commercial real estate.
-Through government-assisted loan programs like FHA or VA, or by utilizing down-payment assistance programs, residential properties can be purchased with a down payment of as little as 3%-10% of the property's purchase price, making it a more accessible investing option.
+Through government-assisted loan programs, like those from the FHA or VA, or by utilizing down-payment assistance programs, residential properties can be purchased with a down payment of as little as 3% to 10% of the property's purchase price, making it a more accessible investing option.